 - The company is basically disposing of debts they have by liquidating the assets so that the creditors are paid.
 On the other hand, Chapter 11 basically keeps the hope alive that business will do come back in future

-- Cost of filing bankruptcy under chapter 7 is relatively lower than chapter 11
+- The cost of filing bankruptcy under chapter 7 is relatively lower than chapter 11

 - Under both the chapter a trustee is appointed but has a different role to play.
 In chapter 7, the business will seize its operation and the trustee will sell the assets to pay back the creditors.
 In chapter 11, the trustee will only oversee the operation of the business and debt restructuring

-- There is no need of an attorney for filing bankruptcy under chapter 7 but filling under chapter 11 is a complex process and need a greater amount of knowledge
+- There is no need for an attorney for filing bankruptcy under chapter 7 but filling under chapter 11 is a complex process and need a greater amount of knowledge

 Chapter 7 vs Chapter 11 Comparison Table